 Awardees, without exception, must be committed to the following three (3) requirements.

-- Submit a full grant proposal to an external funding agency during the period of April 2014 to December 2014.
-Faculty members who cannot submit a proposal to an external agency by the December 2014deadline should consider applying for the Fall 2014 Award which will be announced in the spring semester of 2014.
+- Submit a full grant proposal to an external funding agency during the period of November 15, 2014 to June 30, 2015.
+Faculty members who cannot submit a proposal to an external agency by the June 2015deadline should consider applying for the Spring 2015 Award which will be announced in the fall semester of 2014.

-- Attend a monthly meeting to be held during the spring semester of 2014.
+- Attend monthly meetings to be held during the fall semester of 2014.
 Monthly meetings with awardees will sustain an environment of formal review of draft proposals, and offer opportunities to meet with experienced peers who have successfully developed external grant proposals.

 - Present the scholarly work resulting from the award at Faculty Research and Scholarship Day in 2014.